sahajsoft/newrelic-dropwizard-plugin/README.md

 current support for alerting on Plugin data is limited.
 Specifically, it only supports sending notifications when the value of some metric exceeds a specified threshold.
 Alerting on values of 0 (or on the absence of data) is not possible.

-The approach this plug takes is to publish an "unhealthiness" metric as a boolean value into NR and to then alert when the threshold of the "unhealthiness" metric is greater than some very small value (eg 0.001).
+The approach this plugin takes is to publish an "unhealthiness" metric as a boolean value into NR and to then alert when the threshold of the "unhealthiness" metric is greater than some very small value (eg 0.001).
 In practice, this delivers what you want: NR sends an alert whenever the application is unhealthy -- as with most NR alerts, there's a several minute lag after the application recovers before NR recovers to prevent excessive alerting in the case of a